commercialhaskell/stack/doc/commands/build_command.md

 Default: Disabled

-Set the flag to force reconfiguration even when it doesn't seem necessary based on file dirtiness.
+Set the flag to force reconfiguration even when it does not seem necessary based on file dirtiness.
 This is sometimes useful with custom `Setup.hs` files, in particular when they depend on external data files.